goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 collector application.
 This will help you to familiarize more concepts in BlueBream.

-Before proceeding, we will see the user stories:
+These are the important user stories:

 1. Individual small ticket collector for each project.
 Many collectors can be added to one running BlueBream.